hoffstadt/DearPyGui/docs/source/documentation/drawing-api.rst

 DPG has a low level drawing API that is well suited for primitive drawing, custom widgets or even dynamic drawings.

-Drawing commands can be used in containers like drawlist, viewport_drawlist, or a window.
+Drawing commands can be added to containers like drawlist, viewport_drawlist, or a window.

 A drawlist item is created by calling